skeledrew/clide/README.md

-## ClIDE -- Command-line Integrated Development Environment
+## ClIDE -- Command-line Intelligent Development Environment

 ### Description
-ClIDE is essentially a Python interpreter that mixes different languages, including Hy, Shell, Java and eventually JavaScript and natural!
-The final aim is an interpreter that can take natural language and learn as well as perform actions on the desktop, internet, etc.
+ClIDE is essentially a multi-language interpreter that can interface with different languages including Hy, Shell, Java and even natural (yes, it can handle NL sentences with a little assistance!).
+The final aim is an interpreter that can learn and act upon statements, commands and queries given in natural language.
+Action scope go from on the desktop to internet, etc. This will make it easier not only to develop apps, but to use computer resources in a more natural way.

 ### Installation
 - Install requirements (soon to be automated)